tj-tusharjain/azure-compute-docs/articles/virtual-machines/metadata-security-protocol2/troubleshoot-guide.md

 The GPA wasn't able to acquire a key, because the platform is no longer offering it.
 Actions like migrating a disk to a new VM or deleting the VMs OS disk and replacing it can cause this failure.

 Follow the Key recovery / key reset instructions.
 Resetting the key allows the platform to offer a new one.
 The GPA periodically attempts to recover.
-Once the reset is completed, the GPA automatically acquire a new key and go back to a healthy state.
+Once the reset is completed, the GPA automatically acquires a new key and go back to a healthy state.

 ## Key recovery / key reset